tothemungai/flearn/README.md

 ### Tagging

 For easy grouping of notes.
-We can't use a heirarchical folder structure since notes may cross cut across topics.
+We can't use a heirarchical folder structure since notes may cut across topics.

 ### Bidirectional Page linking